timhaintz/aate/README.md

 Certificate Authority in Azure Resource Manager.
 This is intended to be used to create a green fields environment.
 Once testing is completed, Remove-AzureRMResourceGroup should be used to delete the entire environment and start fresh.
+*Please note, the username and password are weak.
+They can be changed if required.*

 ## PRE EXECUTION